PluribusDigital/playbook/delivery/analytical-tools.md

 ## Highlight the proper nouns of a document (Named Entity Recognition)

-Proper nouns are a good starting point for determining the "important" parts of a document, but it is also important to know what role the proper nouns is fulfilling.
+Proper nouns are a good starting point for determining the "important" parts of a document, but it is also important to know what role the proper nouns are fulfilling.

 > Paris Hilton was eating at the Paris Hilton.